the-cocktail/akamairb/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## THANKS

+This tool is shamelessly inspired in Juan Lupion's [tacoma](https://github.com/pantulis/tacoma)